anthonywlin/anthonywlin.github.io/index.md

     Google Faculty Award (2017), LICS Kleene Award (2010)
 - Where else I studied: BSc (Honours) at Melbourne University and MSc at University of Toronto
-- Where I am from: I am Australian and was born in Indonesia
+- Where I am from: I am Australian (and since recently also German) and was born in Indonesia

 ## Research Interests
 I am interested in automated reasoning (particularly over